inappstory/android-sdk/README.md

 }
 ```

-Also in case of a successful / unsuccessful attempt to load stories, events are raised that the developer can subscribe to change the states of any external elements in the application:
+In case of a successful / unsuccessful attempt to load stories, events are raised that the developer can subscribe to change the states of any external elements in the application:
 ```
 SingleLoad - sent when loading a single story by id (by `InAppStoryManager.getInstance().showStory` method).
 SingleLoadError - sent when loading a single story by id in case of some error.